kevinslin/seed-xkcd/vault/xkcd.the-data-so-far.md

   license: Creative Commons 2.5
 ---
 ![But THIS guy, he might be for real!](https://imgs.xkcd.com/comics/the_data_so_far.png)
+> "The Data So Far", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Bar graph titled "Claims of Supernatural Powers" and has two sets of data.
 The first data set is labeled "Confirmed By Experiment", and is empty.
 The second data set is "Refuted By Experiment" and goes to the top of the graph]]